Oxaloacetate (Anhydrous Enol)

 TCA (Krebs) cycle intermediate

 Oxaloacetate combines with acetyl-CoA to form citrate at the entry point of the TCA cycle, and is regenerated at the cycle's end.
 Adequate oxaloacetate flux is rate-limiting in some metabolic states; supplementation provides substrate where endogenous synthesis is impaired.
-Cash 2024 measured low plasma OAA in ME/CFS, consistent with a substrate-deficiency hypothesis.
+Low plasma OAA has been measured in ME/CFS, consistent with a substrate-deficiency hypothesis.

 2